-Colloquially known as Canada House, this domestic structure serves as a home-base for Team Canada athletes and their visiting friends, family and supporters.
-While it isn't a conventional 'house', Canada House acts as a space where participants and visitors can lounge and lodge for the duration of the Olympics.
+Colloquially known as COH, this domestic structure serves as a home-base for Team Canada athletes and their visiting friends, family and supporters.
+While it isn't a conventional 'house', COH acts as a space where participants and visitors can lounge for the duration of the Olympics.
 It also serves as a meeting place to cheer on fellow Canadians as they compete.

-Serving as a symbol of home overseas, Canada House opened when the 2018 Winter Olympics began on February 7th.
-As the world experiences the wonders of South Korean culture, the 2018 Canada House will act as a pocket of Canadian hospitality abroad.
+Serving as a symbol of home overseas, Canada Olympic House opened when the 2018 Winter Olympics began on February 7th.
+As the world experiences the wonders of South Korean culture, COH will act as a pocket of Canadian hospitality abroad.

-Canada House is an ingenious way to put great Canadian design on display.
-Designed by Montreal firm Sid Lee Architecture, this year’s Canada House is an adaptive reuse project.
-Located in Gangneung Olympic Park on South Korea’s east coast, it's a 12,000 square foot existing facility being transformed into a space to accommodate as many as 10,000 guests.
+COH is an ingenious way to put great Canadian design on display.
+Designed by Montreal firm Sid Lee Architecture, this year’s house is an adaptive reuse project.
+Located in Gangneung Olympic Park on South Korea’s east coast, it's a 12,000 square foot existing facility being transformed into a space to accommodate over 10,000 guests throughout the Winter Olympic Games.

-Some of the distinct 'Canadiana' design elements of the 2018 Canada House include a maple-leaf shaped set of bleachers for fans to view Olympic programming, rafter-hanging banners reminiscent of ones found in old hometown hockey arenas, a patio decked out with bright red Muskoka chairs as a nod to Canadian cottage life, as well as depictions of mountain ranges to evoke images of Canada’s West.
+Some of the distinct 'Canadiana' design elements of COH include a maple-leaf shaped set of bleachers for fans to view Olympic programming, rafter-hanging banners reminiscent of ones found in old hometown hockey arenas, a patio decked out with bright red Muskoka chairs as a nod to Canadian cottage life, as well as depictions of mountain ranges to evoke images of Canada’s West.

-The 2018 Canada House has been created in conjunction with a variety of very Canadian sponsors.
-To keep the house comfy, the Canadian Tire Corporation provided 500 products to furnish the rooms.
+COH has been created in conjunction with a variety of very Canadian sponsors.
+To keep the house comfy, the Canadian Tire Corporation provided over 500 products to furnish the rooms.
 The house is also stocked with replicas of apparel and accessories sold at a Hudson’s Bay store.
 Air Canada will be adding the most essential ingredient of all: complimentary poutine for fans—which will surely make them feel right at home.

 To learn more about distinctly Canadian designs, check out these fantastic Houseporn.ca articles: